lipemat/simple-links/readme.txt

 * Ability to import links from the old WordPress Links manager
 * Options to remove the old WordPress Links Manager from the admin
 * Flexible permissions

-<h3>Pro Features</h3>
-* Priority support.
-* Links will show up in search results.
-* Links in search results point to the link's url.
-* Use the Simple Links posts as a public post type.
-* Ability to import/export links via a csv file.
-* Available csv template for adding new links.
-* Visual shortcodes.
-* Ability to display the links in sections by category.
-* Ability to display the category’s title above sections.
-* Ability to display the category’s description above sections.
-* Display multiple categories on a single page and order each one individually.
-* Option to only include links assigned to all selected categories.
-* Gutenberg block with support for all widget options and real time previews. **NEW**
-* Access to members only support area.

 <h3>Currently ships with the following languages</h3>
 * English (US)